Events

 A one-day cross disciplinary conference discussing recent developments in researching and understanding the menopause.

-The conference will have four non-parallel panels that will broadly focus on the following areas: the experience of the menopause in different cultures and contexts; mediatic representations of the menopause; menopause in the workplace, including the plenary by Professor Kathleen Riach; and biocultural and historical discourses on the menopause.
+The conference had four non-parallel panels that will broadly focus on the following areas: the experience of the menopause in different cultures and contexts; mediatic representations of the menopause; menopause in the workplace, including the plenary by Professor Kathleen Riach; and biocultural and historical discourses on the menopause.

 Workshop: Exploring the Potential for Industry - Academia Collaboration in Social Science Research on Smart Ageing Care